ElijahCuff/Technology-Induced-Schizophrenia/README.md

 # Technology Induced Schizophrenia.
 > Technology Induced and Enhanced Schizophrenia - A Cyber Security Education Initiative.

+UPDATED
+- Ultrasound Voice Transmission to Inner Ear Bones has proven effective at transmitting voice to the skull ( V2K ) at an average of 19500Hz

 #### Inspired by "Screen Slaver" from "The Incredibles", this is the first application I have developed and are aware of in existence to target people's psychology for adverse health effects.

 ### Concept